Kraken Technologies: Non-energy utilities

-Financial results
+Organisation

 Gavin Patterson was appointed chairman of Kraken Technologies in November 2023, and Amir Orad was appointed the first dedicated CEO in July 2024.

 Kraken Technologies reported revenues of £136.3 million in FY2024 and total recurring revenue of £89.6 million, a 68% gain from FY2023.
 As of November 2025, Kraken had £380 million contracted annual recurring revenue and was contracted to manage 75 million customers.